SkippyTheLost/Particle/README.md

 # Particle
-A collection of Particle-based scripts
+A collection of Particle-based projects and libraries